-Weighing a mere 3 pounds Jyoti may have been small but she was perfectly formed and healthy, or so it seemed.
+Weighing a mere three pounds Jyoti may have been small but she was perfectly formed and healthy, or so it seemed.
 Initially Jyoti gained weight and grew but only a little.
-This meant that as the years rolled by though Jyoti stayed the same.
+This meant that as the years rolled by Jyoti stayed the same size.

 JUST WHY IS JYOTI SO SMALL?

 Jyoti has never been officially diagnosed with any particular condition which may explain her lack of growth.
 It would seem that she is not a primordial dwarf but rather that she probably has an endocrine problem, possibly it is her pituitary gland that does not produce enough of its valuable growth hormone.